HSTRY 498 B: Colloquium in History

 10% – Presentation

-You must complete all graded assignments in order to pass the course.
+You must complete the annotated bibliography, outline, draft, and final paper in order to pass the course.

 Grades will be assigned as percentages on individual assignments and exams and converted to the 4.0 scale for the final course grade.